 Then, there’s inflammatory response that occurs in the body.
-Because lymph is a fluid, it has a job of maintaining fluid pressure ( hydrostatic pressure) and making sure your body is at homeostasis.
-Bet you didn’t think there was physics going on in your body eh?
-So, the lymph has an extremely crucial role in regulating the inflammatory response by influencing the drainage of all the fluid that’s outside of the cell and all the chemicals that cause inflammation.
+The lymph has an extremely crucial role in regulating the inflammatory response by influencing the drainage of all the fluid that’s outside of the cell.
 Therefore, the lymph comes in to take the garbage out.
-One of the mechanisms that actually occurs during an inflammatory response is the increase in the lymphatic vessels to help maintain consistent pressure.
-Cool!

 Sometimes, if you have an acute injury, such as a sprained ankle, you’re going to find there is swelling in that area.
-Manual lymph drainage is going to come into play by the therapist helping move the lymph towards the heart and decrease that swelling and hopefully speed up the recovery.
+Manual lymph drainage is going to help because the therapist will be helping to move the lymph towards the heart and decrease that swelling and, therefore speeding up the recovery.

 Now that we know the science behind everything, we can get to manual lymph drainage (MLD)!
 MLD helps the lymph get moving again.
 It’s going to help decrease swelling and help your body regulate that fluid homeostasis in your body.

 I’m finding a lot of things in the media that talk about MLD and fat together.
 MLD is NOT going to get rid of your body fat!
 It’s going to help decrease any inflammation and swelling that might be occurring in your body.
 If you find you are constantly dealing with swelling, it may be the foods you are eating causing an inflammatory response and changing up your nutrition will be a better long-term action then consistently getting MLD done.